-President Trump on Wednesday issued executive orders cracking down on undocumented immigrants across the United States and moving to strip federal funding from the sanctuary cities that protect them, including Boston, Somerville, Lawrence, and hundreds more nationwide.
+President Donald Trump on Wednesday issued executive orders to build a wall at the Mexican border, crack down on undocumented immigrants, and strip federal funding from the sanctuary cities that protect them, including Boston, Somerville, and Lawrence.

 Trump’s action fulfilled a major campaign promise that he said is aimed at improving public safety, but leaders in the cities and towns he is targeting quickly promised to shield immigrants.

 Boston Mayor Martin J. Walsh called the president’s executive orders “a direct attack on Boston’s people” and even offered to shelter immigrants in City Hall.